 If you choose to stream IPTV from your computer, though, you won’t need a set-top box as PC’s can already read the data received through the internet protocol.
 Those who’d like to save on a set-top box but still enjoy watching IPTV on their television screens can mirror their PC screens on the TV and watch from there.

-You Might Also Like: OTT vs. CTV — All the Differences Explained
+You Might Also Like: OTT vs. IPTV — What Are the Differences?

 As we have already mentioned, IPTV offers many additional services and video formats beyond just watching traditional television broadcasts.
 There are three primary content formats most IPTV services offer: